clarkbw/loopback-ds-timestamp-mixin/README.md

   }
 ```

-Please see [issue #19](clarkbw/loopback-ds-timestamp-mixin/issues/19) for more information.
+Please see [issue #19](clarkbw/loopback-ds-timestamp-mixin/issues/19) for more information on database options.

 OPERATION OPTIONS
 =============